Lectionary Resource for Catholics: word-sunday.com

 To the ancient peoples, breathing was the sign of spirit, a person's life force.
 In fact, spiritus (Latin), pneuma (Greek), and ruah (Hebrew) all mean breathe and spirit.

-When applied to the God, these words mean breeze or wind; many ancient people believed that winds were the result of God's breathe.
+When applied to the God, these words mean breeze or wind; many ancient people believed that winds were the result of God's breath.
 And, by breathing, God gave life.
 In Genesis 1:2, God breathed his Spirit upon the waters as a mighty wind and life began.

 Among Jew, the once agricultural feast of Pentecost [1] now celebrated the reception of God's Law on Mt.
 Sinai.
 Luke changed this feast into the reception of the Spirit by Christians.
-God's breathe filled the house like a mighty wind, and new life began in the followers of Jesus.
+God's breath filled the house like a mighty wind, and new life began in the followers of Jesus.
 [2].

 Then, flames spread over the followers like a wind driven wild fire.
 This was a sign for enlightenment (fire in the mind) and passion (fire in the belly) [3].
 With insight and motivation, the followers of Jesus spread the Good News to others in ways that were clearly understood [4-6].

 As a center for worship on a major feast day, Jerusalem swelled with visitors from all parts of the known world.
-These visitors ( mixed with locals) gathered around and heard the proclamation of God's great acts in their native tongues [7-11].
+These visitors (mixed with locals) gathered around and heard the proclamation of God's great acts in their native tongues [7-11].

 At the first Christian Pentecost, God breathed his Spirit and changed the followers of Jesus.
-They were new creatures, for God's very Spirit dwelled within them.
+They were new creatures, for God's very Spirit dwelt within them.
 With their words proclaiming God's mighty acts, Jesus' followers breathed out God's Spirit on others.
 And God's People were gathered together.

 As the place whether God's Spirit dwells, we are his instruments in the world.
 What we think and say and do spreads God's life giving breathe to others.
 How do we measure up to this privilege and responsibility?